gdufrene/nginx-ffm/README.md

 - get uri and filter requests ( fixed filter /hello right now )
 - set content-type
 - response status code
-- get a PrintWriter and output some content, limited to 4096 bytes
+- get a PrintWriter and output some content

 Only works in singleProcess mode (ngx_single_process_cycle).
-As soon as a memory segment is given to a new java object, it seems to be stuck.
 The fork of processes in `ngx_master_process_cycle` is maybe interfering with memory management or garbage collector, not sure.
+In master mode, as soon as a memory segment is given to a new java object, it seems to be stuck (non responsive jvm).

 **Tried with tls and http/2 is ok !**